-With regards to questions 2-4, in experiments with orographic forcing we modified the aquaplanet model in the following ways: (1) adding a single mountain of different heights in separate integrations; and, (2) in another integration, adding two 3 km high mountains placed in a manner that creates one wide and one short ocean basin.
-The addition of mountains to the idealized model led to several changes in blocking when compared to the aquaplanet integration.
+With regards to questions 2, 3, and 4, in experiments with orographic forcing we modified the aquaplanet model in the following ways: (1) adding a single mountain of different heights in separate integrations; and, (2) in another integration, adding two 3-km high mountains placed in a manner that creates one wide and one short ocean basin.
+The addition of mountains to the idealized model led to several changes in blocking when compared to the aquaplanet integration:

-- There is a significant increase in hemispherically averaged blocking frequency in integrations with mountains of height 2 km and greater (question 2). - There are localized maxima in blocking upstream of mountains, near the high-pressure maximum of the stationary waves, and poleward and near climatological minima in $\overline{U{250}}$ (question 3). - There are localized minima in blocking downstream of mountains, near the low-pressure anomaly of the stationary wave, and poleward and near climatological maxima in $\overline{U{250}}$ (question 3).

-There is an increase in block duration for blocks originating near mountains, though the statistics are not robust (question 4).
+- There is a significant increase in hemispherically averaged blocking frequency in integrations with mountains of height 2 km and greater (Question 2). - There are localized maxima in blocking, upstream of mountains; near the high-pressure maximum of the stationary waves; poleward and near climatological minima in \$\overline{U250}\$.
+(Question 3). - There are localized minima in blocking, downstream of mountains; near the low-pressure anomaly of the stationary wave; poleward and near climatological maxima in U250-(Question 3). - There is a significant increase in hemispherically averaged blocking frequency in integrations with mountains of height 2 km and greater. - There is an increase in block duration for blocks originating near mountains, though the statistics are not robust-(Question 4).

 Based on ERA-Interim reanalysis, these results mirror what is observed for the NH and SH, where the NH contains more topography and blocking.
-In the idealized model, the enhancement of block frequency near the stationary wave maximum and $U{250}$ minimum is consistent with these regions being conducive to the convergence (or "traffic jamming") of wave activity fluxes.
+In the idealized model, the enhancement of block frequency near the stationary wave maximum and $\overline{U250}$ minimum is consistent with these regions being conducive to the convergence (or "traffic jamming") of wave activity fluxes.
 These regions are found to be far from the storm track exit however, which is dissimilar to the NH in reanalysis.
-At the storm track exit region, previous work has shown that extratropical cyclones can seed blocks (Colucci, 1985) or maintain them (Pfahl et al., 2015).
-However, in those studies the storm track exit coincides or sits spatially close to the stationary wave maxima.
-In our single-mountain experiments, the storm track exit is far from the stationary wave maxima, and the result is that the blocks preferentially occur at the stationary wave maxima region.
+At the storm track exit region, previous work has shown that extratropical cyclones can seed blocks (Colucci 1985) or maintain them, Pfahl et al. (2015).
+However, in those studies the storm track exit coincides, or sits spatially close to the stationary wave maxima.
+In our single mountain experiments, the storm track exit is far from the stationary wave maxima, and the result is that the blocks preferentially occur at the stationary wave maxima region.
 This suggests that the role of the cyclones in nature may be secondary to the role of the large-scale flow.
 That being said, secondary blocking maxima are found near the storm track exit in the idealized model, suggesting that this location also plays a key role in anchoring where blocks most frequently occur.